fru-io/docs/freshdesk/freshdesk/support/ddev-live-guide/working-with-hooks.md

     tags: []
 ---

-DDEV Live provides hooks enabling developers to customize parts of the deployment process to support their applications and desired workflows.
+Fru Live provides hooks enabling developers to customize parts of the deployment process to support their applications and desired workflows.

-# DDEV Live Project Hooks
+# Fru Live Project Hooks

 The hook system allows for definition of hooks that can be made specific to a given environment.
 There are also 2 special environment names that can allow for hook actions to be defined for multiple environments: